-Pete was co-chair of the National Structured Settlement Trade Association’s Legal Committee from 2009 to 2012.
+Pete was co-chair of the National Structured Settlement Trade Association’s Law Committee from 2009 to 2012.
 The Connecticut Law Tribune chose Pete as a recipient of its New Leaders of the Law Award for 2005, when he was honored with the Development of the Law award, given in recognition of attorneys whose efforts have substantially helped shape particular areas of the law.

 Admitted to Practice

-- United States District Court, District of Connecticut
+- United States District Court for the District of Connecticut

-- United States District Court, District of Colorado
+- United States District Court for the District of Colorado

-- United States Court of Appeals, Second Circuit
+- United States Court of Appeals for the Second Circuit

-- United States Court of Appeals, Third Circuit
+- United States Court of Appeals for the Third Circuit

-- United States Court of Appeals, Fifth Circuit
+- United States Court of Appeals for the Fifth Circuit

-- United States Court of Appeals, Sixth Circuit
+- United States Court of Appeals for the Sixth Circuit

-- United States Court of Appeals, Tenth Circuit
+- United States Court of Appeals for the Tenth Circuit

 - Boston University, B.A. and B.S.
 1986